jestjs/jest/website/versioned_docs/version-27.x/Configuration.md

 _Note: When using multi-project runner, it's recommended to add a `displayName` for each project.
 This will show the `displayName` of a project next to its tests._

+_Note: With the `projects` option enabled, Jest will copy the root-level configuration options to each individual child configuration during the test run, resolving its values in the child's context.
+This means that string tokens like `<rootDir>` will point to the *child's root directory* even if they are defined in the root-level configuration._

 ### `reporters` \[array&lt;moduleName | \[moduleName, options]&gt;]

 Default: `undefined`